 There are so many different festivals and one should experience these to understand the culture of India.
 Here is a list of some of the festivals of India, which one must experience in India.
 To become part of these festivals of India one doesn’t need an invitation.
 The only thing required to experience or participate is to be there at the right time at the right place.
 In India, we welcome everyone with an open arm.

-These are some of the festivals of India, which one should attend to understand and explore the culture of that particular region –
+These are some of the festivals of India, which one should attend to explore the culture of India.

 Where: Anywhere in northern India if interested in playing with colors.
 Vrindavan’s Holi is popular and it is played in the temple compound.
 Varanasi and Pushkar are other popular places.

 Read more about Festival of Holi and safety tips

 Hola Mohalla – Rural Olympics of India

 Hola Mahalla begins on the first day of the lunar month of Chet and it follows the Hindu festival Holi.
 This is a three-day event but many participants come before the start of the festival and stay for a week.
 Tenth Sikh Guru Gobind Singh started this festival for Sikhs to practice and sharpen their battle skills.

 The groups of Nihang Sikhs camp around the Anandpur Sahib practicing & displaying their fighting skills.
 They do kirtan (Praying in praise of guru), listening to traditional music.
 These Nihang Sikha are the warriors of Sikhism, they wear distinctive blue traditional robes and turban which are often embellished with different items.